mgunyho/PdArray/PDArray/README.md

 [**TODO**: basic image - show smooth vs step here?]

-PdArray can be used as an envelope generator, sequencer, sample player, waveshaper or in a number of weird and interesting ways.
+PdArray can be used as an envelope generator, sequencer, sample player, waveshaper or in a number of other weird and interesting ways.

 The plugin also contains a small module called Miniramp to easily record or read out the array sequentially.

 ## Array
 Array is the main module of the PdArray plugin.
 This is its interface:

 [**TODO**: image showing buttons + inputs]